aditya-kapilavai/Intrinsic-metrics/Ab intio phase solutions/Readme.txt

 This folder contains generic finite solutions.

-If one is interested in computing the closest singular configuration for a 3-RPR manipulator, then the generic finite solutions can be used, which  were achieved by ``perfect path tracking''  Table 5- Table 8.
-In this case, it is sufficient to run only user-defined homotopies and post processing algorithms  discussed in Sections 4.2.1 and 4.1.3 of the paper of the paper.
+If one is interested in computing the closest singular configuration for a 3-RPR manipulator, then the generic finite solutions can be used, which  were achieved by ``perfect path tracking''  Table 5 -Table 8.
+In this case, it is sufficient to run only user-defined homotopies and post-processing algorithms  discussed in Sections 4.2.1 and 4.1.3  of the paper.

 Below is the data for 6 randomly chosen complex coordinates for running user-defined homotopies.